What if staying connected didn’t mean loosing yourself?

 Approach

-My biggest inspirations are Esther Perel, David Schnarch, adrianne maree brown, Emily Nagoski, art & poetry.
+My biggest inspirations are Esther Perel, David Schnarch, Terry Real, adrienne maree brown, Emily Nagoski, art and poetry.

 Logo of IFS Institute with colorful curved lines and text on a black background.